 Effective: February 1, 2007

-Performance affecting drugs undermine the integrity of athletic competition, which is grounded on the principal that athletic achievement is the result of individual and team ability, training and motivation.
-Tolerance of drug abuse by student athletes encourages others to use drugs to equalize the competition.
+Performance Enhancing Drugs (PED) and illegal drugs undermine the integrity of athletic competition, which is grounded on the principal that athletic achievement is the result of individual and team ability, training and motivation.
+Tolerance of drug abuse by student- athletes encourages others to use drugs to equalize the competition.
 Drug use may also pose a risk of injury or even long-term harm to self and others.
-Additionally, drug use by student athletes damages the institution in the eyes of the public.
-Given these causes for concern, the colleges and universities of the Frontier Conference have undertaken a serious review of their drug education and drug screening policies.
-The Frontier Conference is committed to deterring the use of drugs by college and university athletes.
+Additionally, drug use by student-athletes damages the institution in the eyes of the public.
+Given these causes for concern, the colleges and universities of the NAIA and Frontier Conference have undertaken a serious review of their drug education and drug screening policies.
+The NAIA and the Frontier Conference is are committed to deterring the use of PED's and illegal drugs by college and university student-athletes.

 Montana State University-Northern is resolved to support positive actions designed to assist student athletes striving to cope with escalating substance abuse problems in our society.
 However, we will not tolerate the use of illegal substances by our student athletes.